CLIP Brings Better Features to Visual Aesthetics Learners: CSKD: CLIP-based Semi-supervised KD

-As shown in Fig.\ref{fig:pipeline}, the proposed workflow consists of two phases, CLIP-based feature alignment (CFA) and semi-supervised knowledge distillation (SKD).
-In terms of phase I, a multi-source (e.g., ImageNet \& OpenImages detection subset) unlabeled dataset is introduced to train well generalized backbones (for teacher and student, respectively) for the next stage.
-In phase II, a teacher model (CFA teacher backbone and a MLP head) is fine-tuned using labeled task-specific data, then both labeled and unlabeled data are used to train the student model (CFA student backbone and a MLP head) in a semi-supervised manner.
-In the following content, we will introduce components of CSKD separately.
+As shown in Fig.\ref{fig:pipeline}, the overall pipeline of CSKD consists of two key phases: CLIP-based feature alignment (CFA) and semi-supervised knowledge distillation (SKD).
+CFA transfers feature representations from CLIP to backbone models, while SKD further refines the CFA backbones for downstream tasks.
+Phase I allows backbone models to learn from the CLIP backbone by aligning their features on a multi-source (e.g., ImageNet \& OpenImages detection subset) unlabeled dataset.
+In Phase I, two CFA backbones are trained separately to serve as the teacher and student models for the SKD phase.
+In phase II, the CFA teacher is firstly fine-tuned on task-specific data, followed by the training of the CFA student through semi-supervised knowledge distillation, leveraging both labeled and unlabeled data annotated by the CFA teacher.
+The following sections detail the two core components of CSKD.